Texas / Harris County

 Healthcare

-Kingwood residents have access to quality healthcare, including major facilities like HCA Houston Healthcare Kingwood and Memorial Hermann Northeast Hospital, both offering emergency services.
-With 2.4 physicians per 1,000 people and over 91% health insurance coverage, the area provides strong medical support.
-The healthcare index suggests reliable and accessible care for individuals and families.
+Kingwood residents have access to quality healthcare, with major hospitals like HCA Houston Healthcare Kingwood and Memorial Hermann Northeast Hospital nearby.
+The community benefits from a high physician-to-resident ratio of 2.4 per 1,000 people and 91.3% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals